-This low woodland or forest community is dominated by an overstorey of Brigalow (Acacia harpophylla), with Belah (Casuarina cristata) or Bimble Box (Eucalyptus populnea) as co-dominant species.
-The understorey comprises a diverse range of shrub species and an often-sparse ground layer.
+This low woodland or forest community is dominated by an overstorey of Brigalow (Acacia harpophylla), with Belah (Casuarina cristata) or Bimble Box (Eucalyptus populnea subsp. bimbil) as co-dominant species.
+The understorey comprises a diverse range of shrub species including Warrior bush (Apophyllum anomalum), Thorny Saltbush (Rhagodia spinescens) and Nepine (Capparis lasiantha) and an often-sparse ground layer.
 Mistletoes are a key component of the community.

-The largest stands of Brigalow occur in southeast QLD, with remnant patches occurring across northwest NSW.
+The largest stands of Brigalow occur in southeast QLD, and remnant patches occurring across northwest NSW.
 The community occurs on heavy, cracking clay soils.